siderolabs/omni-docs/content/docs/tutorials/install-airgapped-omni.md

   images
 ```

-Here is an an example of the command used for the images in this tutuorial:
+Here is an an example of the command used for the images in this tutorial:

 ```bash
 docker save -o registry/all_images.tar \